egberts/egberts.github.io-src/content/articles/openssl-prompt.md

 0.organizationName		= Organization Name (eg, company)
 0.organizationName_default	= Internet Widgits Pty Ltd

-# we can do this but it is not needed normally :-)
+# we can do this, but it is not needed normally :-)
 #1.organizationName		= Second Organization Name (eg, company)
 #1.organizationName_default	= World Wide Web Pty Ltd